Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 Once you get the hang of using a caulking gun, the process for caulking baseboards couldn’t be any simpler.
 We’ve broken it down into six easy steps, from choosing the proper caulk at the home center to getting a perfectly smooth finish.

 There’s a number of types of caulk available, each tailored to the type of job you’re doing.
 While bathrooms or kitchens—the “splash zones” of the home—may require a waterproof caulk like silicone around the baseboards, most molding in the house benefits from latex caulks (sometimes referred to as “acrylic latex” or “painter’s caulk”).
 Latex caulk dries quickly, expands slightly to fill cracks better, exists in a variety of colors, and even comes in a paintable formula.
-It’s safe to say that, as long as you finish it smoothly according to these next steps, you won’t know where your woodwork stops and the caulk begins.
+It’s safe to say that, as long you use a caulking gun properly and follow these next steps, you won’t know where your woodwork stops and the caulk begins.

 If there’s any existing caulk, remove as much of it as possible; a putty knife, 5-in-1 tool, or wire brush can help dislodge the old stuff.
 Run a vacuum attachment over the area to get the last of the dust, then finish by wiping it down with vinegar, liquid caulk remover, or bleach and let the area completely dry.
 Any crumbs of caulk or dust could compromise the seal.